European-Unified-ID/EUID-docs/api/v2/guides/integration-prebid-client-side.md

 An example of the EUID Prebid.js client-side integration is available at the following links:

 (**GWH_SW or MC: I change UID2 to EUID in the naming below but the path is untouched.
-Is there/will there be an integration for EUID?**)
+Update when it's determined whether there be an integration for EUID**)

 - Code: [Example Prebid.js EUID Integration](https://github.com/IABTechLab/uid2docs/tree/main/static/examples/cstg-prebid-example)
 - Running site: [EUID Prebid.js Client-Side Integration Example](https://unifiedid.com/examples/cstg-prebid-example/)